 #8 Cross the river to explore the Oltrano neighbourhood

 Located over the opposite side of the Arno to Florence’s major sights, Oltrarno is the traditional home of the city’s artisans.
+Although you may not find time to visit Oltrarno if you only have one day in Florence, it’s definitely a part of the city I’d recommend exploring if you have longer.

 Although many of the original workshops have become designer boutiques (with prices to match), the streets here (away from Ponte Vecchio) make for a peaceful wander, and the Piazza Santo Spirito is a great spot to take a coffee break and watch the world go by.